Fleker/Gltn/_nightlies/docs/docs/02_Plugins/03_Running_Panels.md

 ##### LatexAPI
 You can access pieces of the LaTeX reference much like the Spreadsheet reference.
 They're also formatted the same `window.LatexAPI`

-### Style Panel
-`StylePanel[Panel_Name]`
-This function can be used to set up CSS rules.
-It is not necessary, but is available as a second function that can run, right after RunPanel is called.

-Alternatively, this can be called using StylePanelClass StylePanelClass(className, {css-rule, css-value, css-rule, css-value, etc.}) The css rules and values should be in an array in an even-odd order (every other item is a rule).

 ### Saving
 For simple applications like a dictionary you may use a generic set of code.
 However, for advanced operations, or even for simple settings, you'll need to save data.